 No, with three exceptions.
 The only Show scholarships that require an applicant to have exhibited at the Show are the Ruth Hildebrand (for junior lamb exhibitors) and the School Art (participants in the school art program) and Exhibitor (participants in one of the 16 eligible shows).

 No, there are no restrictions on the major field of study for any Show scholarship, as long as the major leads to a four-year degree.

 Yes, the Show funds its scholarship recipients who begin their academic pursuits at community colleges or junior colleges.
-However, the student must show academic progress and finish at a four-year institution if he/she has received a four-year award.
+However, the student must show academic progress and finish at a four-year institution.

 No, all recipients must attend a college or university in Texas.